-Earlier in his career, Suilebhan primarily wrote poetry and non-fiction.
+Earlier in his career, Suilebhan primarily wrote poetry.
 He served as the poetry editor of Barrelhouse from 2004 to 2006 and taught creative writing as an adjunct member of the faculty of the Maryland Institute, College of Art.
 Two of his plays—Abstract Nude and Cracked—have been published by Original Works.
 Suilebhan has received two Individual Artist Fellowships from the DC Commission on the Arts and Humanities, two from the Montgomery County Arts Council, and one from the Maryland State Arts Council.
 He was also the recipient of a Larry Neal Writers Award from the DC Commission on the Arts and Humanities.

 Suilebhan earned a Master of Arts in poetry in 1993 from the Writing Seminars at Johns Hopkins University, where he studied with Allen Grossman and Peter Sacks.
 In 1990, he earned his Bachelor of Arts in writing from Northwestern University, where he studied with essayist Joseph Epstein and poets Mary Kinzie and Alan Shapiro.